open511/Open511API/context.md

 ## Overview {#overview}

 The Open511 project is an initiative to develop an open API to publish road events (accidents, construction, etc) and other mobility related data.
-The project is lead by [Open North](http://opennorth.ca) with funding provided by [GeoConnections](http://geoconnections.nrcan.gc.ca/), a  Natural Resources Canada program.
+The project is led by [Open North](http://opennorth.ca) with funding provided by [GeoConnections](http://geoconnections.nrcan.gc.ca/), a  Natural Resources Canada program.
 Open North has collaborated with several organizations to design Open511 (see list [below](#collaborators)).

 Open511 is currently under active development.
 The content shared here is a first draft and is published as-is.
 Our wish is to continue to collaborate on the design of the API; any organization that would like to provide feedback is encouraged to do so.
 Please refer to the "contribute" section on the menu.